zellux/bh-backup/README.md

 3. Run the script:
    ```
-   python client.py
+   python client.py [--days N]
    ```
+   Where `N` is the number of days to look back for attachments (default: 7)

 The script will:
 - Log in to your Bright Horizons account
 - Retrieve your children's profiles
-- Download all attachments (photos, videos, etc.) from the last 30 days
+- Download all attachments (photos, videos, etc.) from the specified number of days
 - Save attachments to a 'downloads' directory, organized by date
 - Skip any files that have already been downloaded